nayem-smj01/Naeem_MakeSpace/README.md

 # Make Space

-This App takes input and gives the best possible rooms for meeting
+This App takes input and gives the best possible rooms for meeting.
+Its a standalone app

 ## Requirements
 1. Java 11+